Skip to main content

 Program Educational Objectives: Graduates of the mechanical engineering program will attain:

-2. Recognition as effective communicators and collaborators with people of various backgrounds.
+2. Attain recognition as effective communicators and collaborators with people of various backgrounds.

-3. Respect by working in a dedicated, competent, and ethical manner.
+3. Garner respect by working in a dedicated and ethical manner.

 Student Outcomes: By the time of graduation, students majoring in mechanical engineering will have: